 Blowing Up The Workshop 12: 100% GALCHER went on to be named RA’s online mix of the decade.
 Subsequent travels brought him around the globe, releasing on labels like White Material Records, Tsuba, NDATL, and remixing for artists on XL Recordings, Rekids and Jagjaguwar.
 Forming his own Lustwerk Music imprint in 2015, Galcher was able to distribute projects for his other aliases Road Hog, Macchiato, The Fock, 420, as well as friends Alvin Aronson (via Studio OST) and Quavius

-The mid-to-late 2010s found Galcher DJing at world famous venues like Panorama Bar, Ministry of Sound, Contact Tokyo, Bassiani, Sustain Release, Splash House, and Unsound Festival.
+The 2010s found Galcher DJing at world famous venues like Panorama Bar, Ministry of Sound, Contact Tokyo, Bassiani, Sustain Release, Splash House, The Shed and Unsound Festival.
 He’s done guest mixes for Hoer, Apple Music 1, NTS Radio and Rinse FM.
 In 2019 he signed to Ghostly International and released the jazz leaning “Information” LP with an accompanying EP “Proof”.
 In 2021 he produced the score for fine artist Josh Kline’s latest short film shot on 16mm, “Adaptation”.
 He returned that year with two club focused singles, the Ghetto-tech influenced “Bansby” and dubbed out, disillusioned roller “Can’t Believe”